WEC-Sim/WEC-Sim/source/viz.rst

 Using Paraview visualization improves on SimMechanics's explorer by:

 * Visualization of the wave field
-* Visualization of the cell-by-cell non-linear hydrodynamic forces (when using non-linear hydro)
+* Visualization of the cell-by-cell non-linear hydrodynamic forces (when using nonlinear buoyancy and Froude-Krylov wave excitation)
 * Allow data manipulation and more visualization options

 On the other hand the SimMechanics explorer shows the following information not shown in Paraview visualizing: